wuzhuoqing/azureappwildcharcert/README.md

 * `DOMAIN_NAME=domain name to get wild char` lower case like `example.com`

-* `EMAIL_NAME=email` used for let's entrypt cert account and possible also the cloudflare account email`
+* `EMAIL_NAME=email` used for let's entrypt cert account and possible also the cloudflare account email.

+* `DNS_PROVIDER=Godaddy` use Godaddy as DNS_PROVIDER.
+Else will use CloudFlare.

 * `AZURE_SUBSCRIPTION_ID=GUID_OF_SUBSCRIPTION`